ubccr/xdmod/docs/howto-summary-charts.md

 for any user role if the field `summary_charts` is absent for that role in both `roles.json` and in `roles.d`.
 If `summary_charts` contains any charts, those override displaying any of the summary charts.

-By default:
+By default, in an out-of-the-box XDMoD configuration:

 * The role "pub" - which is applied to any users who are not logged in - has no `summary_charts` field and so implictly uses the base summary charts.
-* The role "default" - which all other user roles inherit - has an empty `summary_charts` field in `roles.json`, but has explicitly defined summary charts appended in `roles.d/jobs.json` or your custom summary chart `.json` file that are equivalent to the base summary charts.
+* The role "default" - which all other user roles inherit - has an empty `summary_charts` field in `roles.json`, but has explicitly defined summary charts appended in `roles.d/jobs.json` that are equivalent to the base summary charts.

-The recommended method to define new summary charts is to create a new `.json` file in `roles.d` that specifically handles any summary chart customization, rather than using the existing `.json` files.If you wish to keep the default charts included with `roles.d/jobs.json` and any other files that contain `+summary_charts`, please move them to the newly created file.
+The recommended method to define new summary charts is to create a new `.json` file in `roles.d` that specifically handles any summary chart customization, rather than using the existing `.json` files.
+If you'd like to keep the default charts along with any newly created charts, it's recommended to move the ones included with `roles.d/jobs.json` and any other files that contain `+summary_charts`, to your newly created `.json` file, deleting them from their original files.

-This set of configuration locations lets you edit the default summary charts in many different ways.
+As an example, if you wanted to add a default chart for the "default" role, you would edit your summary chart customization `.json` file in `roles.d`.
-As an example, if you wanted to override the default charts for the "default" role, you could edit your summary chart customization `.json` file in `roles.d`, overwriting any defined summary charts with the JSON pulled from Metric Explorer as described earlier.
 In the example below, you'd replace the `...` in the `+summary_charts` list with the JSON you copied.

 ```json